Jegansekaran/nRF-WORKS/README.md

 # My work on various projects with nRF52 controller.
-Check it out
+Check it out from the branches